serdarkalayci/pre-scaling-operator/CONTRIBUTING.md

 branch.
 This review will likely ask for some changes to the code - please don't be alarmed or upset at this; it is expected that all PRs will need tweaks and a normal part of the process.

-Be aware that all Trow code is released under the [Apache 2.0 licence](LICENSE).
+Be aware that all Pre-scaling Operator code is released under the [Apache 2.0 licence](LICENSE).

 ### Thanks